CloudRack-Development/crfw-cli/README.md

 - **Interactive Menu**: User-friendly CLI menu for managing firewall rules.
 - **Utilizes bgpq3**: Blocking ASN utilizing [BGP](https://github.com/snar/bgpq3) please note if you block many ASN's you maybe stuck waiting anywhere from 5minutes to 30minutes+ for full ASN ban to be applied
 (this is based off our one asn block ourselfs).

+- [Use our blacklist site to see if you are currently inside our blacklisted ip's](https://blacklist.virtcloud.pro) to utilize our Datacenter services

 ## Installation Guide

 ### Step 1: Download the Script